Affordable Budget-Friendly Activities on Santo

 A blue hole with a lot of fun factors, Matevulu Blue Hole is only moments away from Riri Blue Hole.

-Here, crystal-clear waters plunge 18 m (59 ft) deep yet remain so transparent you can see the bottom.
+Here, crystal-clear waters plunge around 18 m (59 ft) deep; so deep that the water turns an opaque blue, and only in the shallows can you see the bottom.

-Upon arrival, you'll find a rustic welcome centre with an honesty box entry fee of around VT$1,000 (bring cash), plus basic facilities including restrooms and lounging areas.
-The star attraction is an enormous banyan tree on the water's edge, complete with rope swings and a metal staircase for easy access to the highest launching points.
+Upon arrival, you'll find a rustic welcome centre where a custodian usually takes entry fees, though there's an honesty box system in place with entry fees of around 1,000 VT (bring cash).
+Basic facilities include toilets, changing rooms and lounging areas.
+The star attraction is an enormous banyan tree on the water's edge, complete with rope swings and a metal ladder for easy access to the highest launching points.

-The blue hole also features a thrilling water slide that requires a bucket of water for the smoothest ride down.
-Snorkelling reveals an underwater wonderland where tropical fish glide through shafts of sunlight piercing the deep blue depths, creating an almost otherworldly diving experience.
+The blue hole also features a thrilling waterslide that requires a bucket of water for the smoothest ride down.
+For those wanting to stay on the water, kayak hire is available to paddle around the blue hole itself (though not down the river).
+If you have your snorkels, it's possible to see fish glide through shafts of sunlight piercing the deep blue depths.

 East Coast Road, Matevulu, Espiritu Santo.
-Either kayak from the bridge south of Turtle Bay, or take the turn-off 1.4 km (0.9 mi) south of the bridge.
+Take the turn-off 1.4 km (0.9 mi) south of the Matevulu River Bridge (signposted).
 There are two adjacent roads inland; take the one on your right.
 Follow this road for about 1.5 km (0.9 mi) all the way to the end.

 See World War Two memorabilia in the most adventurous way, with a reef walk or snorkel at Million Dollar Point.

 In 1945, when French colonial authorities refused to buy surplus American military equipment at six cents on the dollar (thinking they'd get it for free), the Americans responded with remarkable pettiness.
-For two solid days, they dumped millions of dollars' worth of trucks, bulldozers, tractors, jeeps and even Coca-Cola bottles into the sea near Luganville.
+For two solid days, they dumped "millions" of dollars' worth of trucks, bulldozers, tractors, jeeps and even Coca-Cola bottles into the sea near Luganville.

 Today, Million Dollar Point offers visitors the extraordinary sight of this underwater military graveyard just metres from shore.
-You can explore through snorkelling, scuba diving or even reef walking at low tide, discovering everything from bulldozers to bottles scattered across the ocean floor and rocky coastline.
+You can explore through snorkelling from the remains of the concrete wharf (which was blown up with dynamite after offloading the equipment), discovering everything from bulldozers to old wheels scattered across the ocean floor.
+Scuba diving with local operators reveals even more of the equipment pile beneath the surface.

 What's more, the site requires just a small entry fee to explore, making it literally a million-dollar experience that won't cost you a cent (unlike what the French were hoping for).